nuspell/nuspell/README.md

 Build-only dependencies:

   - C++ 17 compiler, GCC >= v7, Clang >= v5, MSVC >= 2017
-  - Cmake >= v3.8
+  - CMake >= v3.8
-  - Boost >= v1.48 (needed only for the CLI tool, not the library)
   - Catch2 >= v2.3.0 (It is only needed when building the tests.
 If it is not available as a system package, the the Git submodule will be used.)
-  - Ronn (optional, needed for building the manpage)
+  - Pandoc (optional, needed for building the manpage)

 Run-time (and build-time) dependencies:

-  - icu4c
+  - ICU4C
-  - boost-locale (needed only for the CLI tool, not the library)
+  - Boost Locale >= v1.48 (needed only for the CLI tool, not the library)

 Recommended tools for developers: qtcreator, ninja, clang-format, gdb, vim, doxygen.